 -

+Take this: if you're planning a road trip along the Cabot Trail, a detailed road map that shows scenic viewpoints, hiking trails, and campgrounds will be invaluable.
+Practically speaking, on the other hand, if you're planning to hike in Kejimkujik National Park, a topographical map that shows elevation changes and trail routes will be more useful.
+Which means 2.
 Learn to Read Map Symbols and Legends: Maps use a variety of symbols and colors to represent different features, such as roads, rivers, buildings, and points of interest.
 Take the time to study the map legend and understand what each symbol means.
 This will help you interpret the map accurately and avoid getting lost or confused.

 Consider downloading offline maps before you head out, especially if you're planning to travel to areas with limited internet connectivity.
 Also, be sure to bring a backup power source for your electronic devices, such as a portable charger or spare batteries.